 - A human being is a part of the whole, called by us ‘Universe,’ a part limited in time and space.
 He experiences himself, his thoughts and feelings as something separated from the rest ― a kind of optical delusion of his consciousness.
 The striving to free oneself from this delusion is the one issue of true religion.
 Not to nourish it but to try to overcome it is the way to reach the attainable measure of peace of mind.
-[Albert Einstein; see also this widely circulated revision by an unknown author.]
+[Albert Einstein.]

 - You are a child of the universe, no less than the trees and the stars; you have the right to be here.
 And whether or not it is clear to you, no doubt the universe is unfolding as it should.
 [Max Ehrmann, Desiderata (1927).]

 It is mostly true.
-Each of us is a child of the universe, products of natural forces, or of God if you choose to see it that way.
+Each of us is a child of the universe, products of natural forces.
 We are real.
 Our lives are real, and each life is a product of that reality.

-You have no right to be here but there is no reason why you should not be.
-In this, you are no less than the trees and the stars.
-There is no reason for you, or any of us, to be ashamed of our lives, or to think ourselves unworthy of Being.
+We are not here by right but there is no reason why we should not be here.
+In this, we are no less than the trees and the stars.
+There is no reason for or any of us to be ashamed of our lives, or to think ourselves unworthy of Being.

 We are human beings, living on Earth in the twenty-first century on the Gregorian calendar.
 We are extraordinarily lucky to be alive at all, let alone to live a life that allows us access to vast amounts of information over the internet.
 None of that would be possible without the Earth and everything in it, within our solar system, within our Milky Way galaxy, within the universe, within space-time.
-You can say it sounds corny or New-Agey but it’s all true.
+It may sound corny or New-Agey but it is all true.

 To live like this is to recognize our connection within all the things that made us possible, with gratefulness to nothing in particular, yet to everything.
 It is a way of looking at things, not a statement about how things are.
 This is the essence of spirituality.
 We are all in this together.